 Every furnace burning propane or natural gas produces carbon monoxide, which is expelled out of the home safely.
 Basically, the system’s heat exchanger accumulates carbon monoxide as it is produced, and it is passed out of the house through the vent of the furnace.

 However, there might be some problems in the furnace that can result in harmful carbon monoxide leaks.
 The two most common malfunctions that put your family at risk are:

 - Cracked Heat Exchanger –A crack in the heat exchanger might lead to the spread of carbon monoxide in the home.
 The heat exchanger is basically a metal plate that separates the heated air that enters your home and the dangerous gas that needs to be removed.
 When working properly, the heat exchanger contains the gas and expels it safely through the exhaust vent.
 With the passage of time, however, the heat exchanger expands and contracts, sometimes developing cracks.
 Through these cracks the harmful gas leaks into the home, putting you and your family at a significant safety risk.

-- Problem in the Venting System of the Furnace – Carbon monoxide leaks are quite common when there are issues with the furnace venting system.
+- The problem in the Venting System of the Furnace – Carbon monoxide leaks are quite common when there are issues with the furnace venting system.
 These can result from improperly installed vents or damage to the vents from careless activity around the furnace.
-A blocked exhaust vent can also prevent safe expulsion of carbon monoxide gas.
+A blocked exhaust vent can also prevent the safe expulsion of carbon monoxide gas.

 Signs That Your Furnace is Leaking Carbon Monoxide

 A dangerous characteristic of carbon monoxide is that it cannot be seen or smelled.
 Therefore, detecting a leak directly is virtually impossible.
 However, there are some signs that indicate a possible carbon monoxide leak.
 If you see any of these symptoms, take precautions, and seek professional assistance immediately.